Skip to main content

 How-To Guides

-Lease Expense Reconciliation: Framework for CAM, Taxes, and Insurance
+Lease Expense Reconciliation: CAM, Taxes, and Insurance Framework

-Lease expense reconciliation covers three distinct expense categories — CAM, real estate taxes, and insurance — each with different GL accounts, different exclusion rules, and different cap structures.
+Lease expense reconciliation covers three distinct expense categories: CAM, real estate taxes, and insurance.
+Each has different GL accounts, different exclusion rules, and different cap structures.
 This framework handles all three.

 Read Post